UW-POLS503/2015/README.md

 > pyvenv-3.4 venv
 > source venv/bin/activate
 ```
-One the virtual environment is activiated, install the dependencies with
+One the virtual environment is activated, install the dependencies with
 ```
 pip install -r requirements.txt
 ```